kubos/kubos/docs/contribution-process.md

 Update the issue's 'Fix version' field to reflect the version that these changes are being implemented in.

 Once all of the work for the issue has been completed, you can mark the issue as Done in one of two ways:
-- From the full issue description page, click the 'In Progress' button
+- From the full issue description page, click the 'Done' button
-- From the 'Active Sprints' page, drag the issue from the 'To-Do' column into the 'In Progress' column
+- From the 'Kanban Board' page, drag the issue from the 'Reviewing' column into the 'Done' column